yegor256/xembly/README.md

 </garage>
 ```

-After applying that two directives it will look like this:
+After the applying of that two directives, it will look like this:

 ```xml
 <garage xmlns:a="http://www.w3.org/TR/html4/">